enlambdment/musical-guiclone/README.md

   via the `magenta/music` library
 * `getNoteSequence()`, for obtaining a note sequence from the current board state

-These methods are employed by the `index.js` for providing interactivity with a button grid representing
+These methods are employed by the `index.js` for providing interactivity with an HTML button grid representing a `ButtonGrid` instance, audio synthesis based upon the current board state for playback upon request, and infilling to harmonize the current melody based upon a probabilistic method.

 ## Basic infill for two-part harmony completion

+The `infill2()` method

 ## Bringing in 3rd-party libraries